 Require long duration battery storage on-site, in place of generators.
 While a new and evolving concept, it is feasible for some installations.
 Most data centers already have 15 minutes (minimum) of battery storage in place, so this would be a continuation of their current strategy.
 Again, not common and possibly not feasible for many, but a thought for discussion.

 Require renewable energy standards for the data center.
 A vast majority of the air pollution will come from the power plant generating the electricity.
-Requiring renewable energy for a portion of the power would lower emmissions, at the source.
+Requiring renewable energy for a portion of the power would lower emissions, at the source.

 Resources